Bob the Builder (2015 TV series)

 Bob the Builder is a British animated television series and a reboot of the 1999 animated television series of the same name.
-It was produced by HIT Entertainment and animated by Mainframe Studios for the first and second season.
-Its third and final season was instead produced by Mattel Creations while DHX Media's Halifax studio handled animation production.
+It was produced by HIT Entertainment and animated by Mainframe Studios for the first and second seasons.
+Its third and final season was instead produced by Mattel Creations and animated by DHX Media's Halifax studio.

-It ran in the United Kingdom on Channel 5 from 1 September 2015 to 30 December 2018 for three series, with 130 episodes in total being produced.
+It originally ran from the United Kingdom on Channel 5 from 1 September 2015 to 30 December 2018 for three total series, with over 130 episodes produced.